This article was updated on September 11, 2018.

 For small-business owners, it is easy to think of preventing hacks as an enterprise-level concern.
 Surely malicious actors wouldn't bother with small businesses, right?
 However, according to The New York Times, small businesses are just as likely to come under attack, with the National Small Business Association finding that half of all small businesses surveyed were victimized in 2014.
 Use the following how-to guide to help your business stay one step ahead of hackers:

 The quickest way to convince malicious actors to look elsewhere is to encrypt your data at rest and in motion (data stored on a computer versus data in transit, such as in an email).
 Ideally, you should look for asymmetrical encryption that covers all forms of data transmission, including emails, documents, applications and stored customer data and cannot be easily cracked by cybercriminals.
 However, achieving this level of sophistication doesn't have to be difficult.
-You can choose from onsite hardware that has the capacity to adapt and evolve, or less-expensive cloud offerings that can scale up on demand as your company grows.
-When hackers see company data is actively protected, they will likely move on to other targets.
+You can choose from onsite hardware that has the capacity to adapt and evolve, or less-expensive cloud offerings that can scale up on demand as your organization grows.
+When hackers see business data is actively protected, they will likely move on to other targets.

 2. Fight Smarter, Not Harder